Giszmo/nostr.info/_pages/clients/coracle.social.md

 > A beginner-friendly nostr web client.
 >
 > Coracle is a web client for the Nostr protocol.
 While Nostr is useful for many things, Coracle focuses on providing a high-quality social media experience.

+It is possible to run coracle on a desktop browser locally via npm.